nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Purpose Of This Guide

-This guide is meant for you to quickly get started with Fridget so you can stop worrying about expired food and start enjoying life.
+This guide is meant for you to quickly get started with Fridget, so you can stop worrying about expired food and start enjoying life.

 You can use the [Index](#index) below to navigate through different sections in the user guide.

 Do start at the [Legend](#legend) to get an overview of the icons and terminology we use throughout the document.

-If you want to immediately get started with using Fridget, just follow the instructions in the [Quick Start](#quick-start) section.
+If you want to immediately get started with Fridget, just follow the instructions in the [Quick Start](#quick-start) section.
 Afterwards, take a look at the [Features](#features) section to learn about all that you can do with Fridget.

 We highly recommend you to refer to the [Command Syntax](#command-syntax) and [Things To Note](#things-to-note) for a better understanding of the properties underlying Fridget and its features.